Brasish/assignment/README.md

 # About this Assignment

 This Website is an Assignment of Web Deployment and Publishing.
-It is had its first part where we submitted our basic website.
+It had its first part where we submitted our basic website.
 The 2nd part of the assignment was, Making it a responsive website.
 We had our task to make it optimised for the Mobile Device and HD TV use.
 I started adding CSS style first then, For making it Responsive I added Codes like Viewport for making the site Responsive.
 Then, I tested in the mobile device.
-It was working fine.
+It was successful.

 # Credits